 As educators, you simply can’t do your job without the right tools.
 Smartpress’ online printing lets you design and print your own school supplies, whether you’re planning your whole year with Desk or Saddle Stitch Calendars that begin in July, compiling informational packets for prospective students and families with Pocket Folders or creating an entire overview of your school with Brochures.

-And no school supplies cabinet is complete without the notebooks.
+One obvious reason why school needs print?
+Notebooks – no school supplies cabinet is complete without them!
 Our Wire Coil Booklets let you personalize gradebooks and planners for yourself and guidebooks for college entrance exams for your students.
 For annual reports, student handbooks and marketing catalogs, Saddle Stitch Booklets are essential.